Skip to content

 SgRoot represents the syntax tree of a source string.

-We can import a language object from the @ast-grep/napi package and call the parse to transform string.
+We can import the Lang enum from the @ast-grep/napi package and call the parse function to transform string.

 js